René Remembered

 In the years before he died, with Dahinden’s acquiring of the photographic images of the Patterson-Gimlin footage, some of his time was occupied in technical legal and copyright affairs, as well as working with Christopher Murphy who assisted him in disseminating some of his collection.
 Dahinden would often speak at or attend the growing number of gatherings of Bigfoot hunters, and his outspoken style became as legendary as Sasquatch.

-Five years after his death, he is still missed by hominologists and cryptozoologists worldwide.
-Despite decades of early photographs showing him putting on a serious face for a skeptical media, his enduring legacy of light-heartedness, crustiness, in-fighting, passionate pursuit of the quest, and friendly confrontation lives on in our memories of him and vividly in the field.
-Go to any Bigfoot conference being held in North America today, and people talk about René Dahinden like he’s still in the room.
+Eleven years after his death, he is still missed by hominologists and cryptozoologists worldwide ~ for the passionate stirrings he always left in his wake.
+Despite decades of early photographs showing him putting on a serious face for a skeptical media, his enduring legacy of light-heartedness, crustiness, in-fighting, energy-filled pursuit of the quest, and friendly confrontation lives on in our memories of him and vividly in the field.
+Among the oldtimers, go to any Bigfoot conference being held in North America today, and these people will talk about René Dahinden like he’s still in the room.
 Meanwhile, others seem to want to take his place as the sharp-edged and opininated critic slapping you on your back.
 But no one can replace René.
 They can only honor him with continuing to do as he did, search for Sasquatch with enthusiastic gusto.

 Image courtesy of Sasquatch Odyssey.